datastaxdevs/workshop-ai-as-api/README.md

 What is running now is a basic API architecture, which makes use of just the fundamental features of FastAPI: you will shortly launch a more sophisticated one.
-But first let us make some observations on the code structure:
+But first we want to make some observations on the code structure:

 The main object is the `FastAPI` instance called `miniapp`: this exposes a